-Complete EPIC Milestones over the holiday
+Complete SOAR Activities over the holiday

-Make the EPIC milestones a goal for your spare time over the holiday break.
-Some modules will help you learn more about your major, plan for courses/internships moving forward, and discover new information about possible careers.
-For undeclared students, check out EPIC modules for exploring majors and getting to know more about how your own strengths fit with different options.
-Find EPIC on the ACES website: www.uwyo.edu/ACES/epic.
+Make the SOAR platform a goal for your spare time over the holiday break.
+Some badges will help you learn more about your major, plan for courses/internships moving forward, and discover new information about possible careers.